Wednesday, April 16, 2014

 UPDATE as of 3/30/17: My son and I did switch to generic inosine when I first wrote this post in 2014, available as a supplement in the U.S., and found absolutely no difference from the Imunovir.
 So, we have remained on inosine since it works the same and is MUCH cheaper this way (and with no shipping fees either).
 We have continued using the dosing schedule I describe in this post, which works very well for us.
 Note that you may have to start out VERY low with the dosing until you get used to it.
 We started with just 1 pill a day for 5 days (always take weekends off).
 You MUST keep changing the dose around to keep it effective - this is true for all immune modulators.

 I am including links below to the brands of inosine we have tried - all seem to work the same.
 My favorite is the Source Naturals brand, but it is not always available.
-It just came came after being out of stock for a while (yay!), and I like it best because it is a high-quality brand and because the pills are smaller and easier to fit into our very full medicine boxes!
+It just came back after being out of stock for a while (yay!), and I like it best because it is a high-quality brand and because the pills are smaller and easier to fit into our very full medicine boxes!
 However, in its absence, the other brands have worked the same - no discernible difference.
 Just make sure you get 500 mg inosine, with nothing else added.
 The first brand shown here (after the Source Naturals) is a 60 capsule bottle - good for trying it out - and the last link is to a larger bottle that is more economical once you decide to stay on it.